 Scotland’s geodiversity is world-class, the foundation of our ecosystems that delivers essential benefits and services for society.
 The Scottish Geodiversity Forum has worked with partners to prepare a Geodiversity Charter for Scotland that sets out why geodiversity is important, and presents a vision that geodiversity is “recognised as an integral and vital part of our environment, economy, heritage and future sustainability to be safeguarded for existing and future generations in Scotland”.

 The Scottish Geodiversity Forum has worked with partners to revise and update the Charter during 2017.
-Organisations are now invited to sign the renewed Charter (download below) by Friday 15 September 2017.
+Organisations are now invited to sign the renewed Charter (download below) by – at the very latest – Friday 27 October 2017.
 This renewed Charter will then be launched at a conference at Dynamic Earth in Edinburgh on Thursday 16 November 2017 – this conference will celebrate what has already been achieved and encourage further activity.

 Contact: Angus Miller, Chair – Scotsh Geodiversity Forum firstname.lastname@example.org / 0131 555 5488